acdh-oeaw/teihencer/README.md

 ## place entities tagged but not linked to any index

-You have 1:n TEI files which are semantically annotated in a sense that place like entities a tagged like e.g. `<tei:placeName/>` or `<tei:rs[@type='place']`.
+You have 1:n TEI files which are semantically annotated in a sense that place like entities a tagged like e.g. `<tei:placeName/>` or `<tei:rs[@type='place']/>`.
 But those elements are not in any way linked to an index like a `<listPlace>`.
 If so, you can upload you file and *TEIHencer* will

 * add `@ref` attributes to those entities.
 The attribute values are md5 hashes derieved from the elements text nodes.
 This ensures that entities with the same text-nodes share the same `@ref`-value.
-* *TEIHencer* takes the text-nodes and reconciles them against geonames.
-It tries to find matches and stores those matches in a specific collection, which can then be manually posprocessed/curated in a graphical user interface.
+* *TEIHencer* takes the text-nodes and reconciles them against [geonames.org](http://www.geonames.org/).
+It tries to find matches and stores those matches in a specific collection, which can then be manually post processed/curated in a graphical user interface.
+* After this curation process, the enhanced and curated can be exported as TEI document.

+## enrich an existing place index (`<tei:listPlace/>`)

+You have already one place index the entries are not linked to geonames (or [GND](https://portal.dnb.de)) but you want to enhance your index with information (IDs, coordinates, ...) findable on [geonames.org](http://www.geonames.org/).
+To do so you can

+* Upload your TEI document containing the place index.
+* *TEIHencer* will parse this document and store as much information as possible (e.g. alternative placenames, place types) in it's database.
+* *TEIHencer* will reconcile all parsed entities against [geonames.org](http://www.geonames.org/).
+It tries to find matches and stores those matches in a specific collection, which can then be manually post processed/curated in a graphical user interface.
 * After this curation process, the enhanced and curated can be exported as TEI document.